 Lighting books are sometimes disappointing to novices, because they show pictures, and to get it, we have to look, and we have to see.
 So practice your seeing, which is much of the skill of lighting.
 They do say "photography is about light", however lighting is more about the shadows (the gradient tonal variations).
 To control it, you have to be able to see it (meaning, an awareness to notice it).
 There is much known lighting information online, but seeing is an awareness which involves the thinking brain.

-Here are a few generalities, examples of lighting, of its initial steps, all things we can see, which should become obvious to your seeing.
+Here are a few generalities, examples of lighting, of its initial steps, about the things we can see, which should become obvious to your seeing.

 My preaching here is hoping to convey the advantage of learning to actually see your results.
 Beginners are confused because they do not see yet - they are unaware that they are missing the nuances of the lighting.
 Once you finally realize there is a lot more to be seen by just looking, then you will get it, and will know your preference, and how to create it.
 But this awareness is a troublesome beginning step which always requires conscious effort.
 I started clueless too, we all did.
 Believe me, I understand about not seeing nuthin' at first.
 We can spend years that way, before we wake up and look around, and realize there is more to be seen.
 Lighting simply requires looking, and thinking, which becomes seeing.
 I'm talking a lot, and beginners may scoff at this, we all think we see everything.
 I imagine I do too, but as you practice looking, there will come a time when you finally realize what it is about, and will understand more, and will be aware that you have become more aware.
 It will not be real easy, it will take time and thought, but anyone can do it if they try - just not many of us bother to try.
 Just learn to look, so you can see, to better know what you are trying to do.
 Pretty soon, you will be noticing the shadows in all the pictures you see, magazines, movies, television, catch lights in the news anchors eyes, all the visible stuff you never thought about before.
 A high point will be when you realize you are contemplating the lighting ratio in the scene in the movie, instead of worrying about who is the murderer.